IntelligentMechanicsLab/NIM-Tutorial/README.md

 # NIM_Tutorial

 ## Overview
-A differentiable programming neural integrated meshfree solver based on the JAX framework, designed for both forward and inverse modeling of inelastic materials.
+A differentiable programming neural integrated meshfree (A.k.a.
+Differentiable Meshfree) solver based on the JAX framework, designed for both forward and inverse modeling of inelastic materials.
 This repository supports the accompanying paper with both data and code.

 ## Examples